The-Cooler-King/practice/heap/heap.md

 ## Overview

-The `Heap` class implements a min-heap using a Python list as the internal data container.
+The `Heap` class implements a min-heap or max heap using a Python list as the internal data container.
 This version initializes a list of values as a heap and provides heap operations.

 The heap uses **0-based indexing** for internal structure.